Gaius-Augustus/BRAKER/README.md

 Please run `braker.pl --help` to obtain a full list of options.

-### --epmode

-Run BRAKER in EP-mode, i.e. with proteins of any evolutionary distance as processed by ProtHint within BRAKER.
-This mode is turned on by default when only protein input is detected.
-Should be provided with either `--prot_seq=orthodb.fa` or protein hints `--hints=prothint_augustus.gff`.

-### --etpmode

-Run BRAKER in ETPmode, i.e. with proteins of any evolutionary distance, and with RNA-Seq data.
-Proteins should be provided with `prot_seq=orthodb.fa`, and RNA-Seq with `--rnaseq_sets_ids` together with `--rnaseq_sets_dir`, and/or`--bam=rnaseq.bam`.

 ### --ab\_initio

 Compute AUGUSTUS *ab initio* predictions in addition to AUGUSTUS predictions with hints (additional output files: `augustus.ab_initio.*`.
 This may be useful for estimating the quality of training gene parameters when inspecting predictions in a Browser.